Trump asks to have gag order lifted in New York criminal trial

 In the letter, Blanche also noted that "the defense does not concede that there was ever a valid basis for the gag order and reserves the right to challenge the irreparable First Amendment harms caused by the order."

+On Wednesday, attorneys from Manhattan District Attorney Alvin Bragg's office wrote to the court to oppose the lifting of the gag order "at least through the sentencing hearing and the resolution of any post-trial motions," saying the court "has an obligation to protect the integrity of these proceedings and the fair administration of justice."

-Justice Juan Merchan placed the gag order on Trump before the trial began, due to concerns about threats to the potential witnesses, jurors, court staff and prosecutors on the case.
-When Trump then persistently attacked the judge's daughter, Merchan expanded the gag order to bar Trump from attacking his family members and those of District Attorney Alvin Bragg.
+Justice Juan Merchan placed the gag order on Trump before the trial over concerns about threats to the potential witnesses, jurors, court staff and prosecutors on the case.
+When Trump then persistently attacked the judge's daughter, Merchan expanded the gag order to bar Trump from attacking his and Bragg's family members.
 Trump was still allowed to criticize Bragg and the judge.

 Merchan found at the time that Trump's rhetoric posed a "threat to the integrity of the judicial proceedings" and "injects fear in those assigned or called to participate in the proceedings, that not only they, but their family members as well, are 'fair game' for Defendant's vitriol."